Do you shut down your Mac every time you stop using it? If your answer is yes then you should probably stop doing that after reading this article.

 Apple laptops use lithium-ion batteries, which require a slow discharge to get the maximum life span out of them.
 Letting the laptop discharge, which is letting the battery run down, will keep the electrons moving — which maintains the charge capacity and will prolong the life of your battery.
 The battery will not do this if the MacBook is fully shut down.

 The Mac operating system, otherwise known as macOS, is based on Unix.
 Unix is world-famous for extraordinary reliability and stability.
-It runs perfectly for continuous periods of time and is able to perform a lot of internal maintenance on its own software to remedy any issues and keep the system running effectively.
+It runs perfectly for continuous periods of time and is able to perform a lot of internal maintenance on it’s own software to remedy any issues and keep the system running effectively.

 So how often should you shut down your Mac?

 Shut down your Mac only if experiencing issues on macOS.
-If you are going to be traveling, however, for example through an airport, or leaving your MacBook at home for a few weeks and not using it, just shut it down fully.
+If you are going to be travelling, however, for example through an airport, or leaving your MacBook at home for a few weeks and not using it, just shut it down fully.
 For shorter trips such as going from home to school, just leave it in sleep mode.
 So there you have it, that’s everything you need to know about why you shouldn’t shut down your Mac all the time.

 It’s much better to simply let it sleep.